Convergence for adaptive resampling of random Fourier features: Numerical results and adaptive random walk

-\Testcase{ \textit{The effect of the training data set size $J$.} } In Figure~\ref{fig:Fig_a3_vary_J}, we increase the number of training data points from $J=2000$ to $J=32000$ with a fixed network size $K=2500$ and plot the relative least squares error on the validation set.
-As expected, the validation error decreases progressively with larger training set sizes.
+\Testcase{ \textit{The effect of the training dataset size $J$.} } In Figure~\ref{fig:Fig_a3_vary_J}, we increase the number of training data points from $J=2000$ to $J=32000$ with a fixed network size $K=2500$ and plot the relative least squares error on the validation set.
+As expected, the validation error decreases progressively for larger training set sizes.
 Table~\ref{Table:Error_record_vary_J} summarizes the relative least squares errors on the training, validation, and test sets for varying $J$.
 A smaller discrepancy between the training and test errors is observed as $J$ increases, indicating alleviation of overfitting.

-Furthermore, experiments using mildly noisy training data exhibit improved consistency across training, validation, and test errors, as depicted in Figure~\ref{fig:vary_J_noisy}.
-This suggests that introducing low-level noise serves as an implicit regularization mechanism, mitigating overfitting by discouraging the model from fitting to spurious patterns in the data.
+Furthermore, experiments using mildly noisy training data demonstrate improved consistency across the training, validation, and test errors, as depicted in Figure~\ref{fig:vary_J_noisy}.
+This result suggests that introducing low-level noise serves as an implicit regularization mechanism, mitigating overfitting by discouraging the model from fitting to spurious data patterns .